theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 }
 ```

 :scream_cat: Hold on!
-Debouncing?!
+What is **debouncing**?!
 [Explained and illustrated with a better / non-freezing method](https://docs.arduino.cc/built-in-examples/digital/Debounce).

 ### Other On/Off Sensors
 Now that you’ve learned how to use a pushbutton, you should know that there are other basic sensors that work according to the same *on/off* principle, as: